Where accessibility meets metal.

 Physical: Feed & Swipe View on Mobile

-Changing the size improve readability of the logos and the other font sizes on the cards.
+Changing the size improves the readability of the logos and the other font sizes on the cards.
 It can also reduce cognitive load by lessening the amount of logos on screen at once.

 Swipe View.

-If you broke your hand in a mosh pit or have motor disabilities and can’t scroll normally then they enter swipe mode.
-This allows them to swipe left or right as well as use the bottom buttons.
-Consolidating down to one logo per screen can also lower cognitive load since these logos are quite a thing to wrap your head around.
+Whether you broke your hand in a mosh pit or have motor disabilities you can enter the swipe mode.
+This allows users to swipe left or right as well as use the bottom buttons.
+Consolidating down to one logo per screen can also lower the cognitive load.
+Especially since these logos are quite a thing to wrap your head around.

 Helpful Empty States